Beside the Mountain

 • Add it to homemade hummus

-• Make granola and add part of it!
+• Make granola and add the almond pulp!

 • Add to other baked goods like cookies and muffins!